VaidheeswaranS/test-terraform-project/instance-metadata/shell-script/pre-reqs.md

 # Pre-Requisites

 - AWS account
-- AWS CLI with credentails for creating required resources
+- AWS CLI with credentails for creating required resources (if you are planning to create resources other than using cloudshell)

 - Create a Security group with below inbound rules for instance for which we will be getting the metadata in the default vpc
 	```